fwang2/pcircle/README.md

 ## Concepts

 The ubiquitous MPI environment in HPC cluster + Work Stealing Pattern + Distributed Termination Detection = Efficient and Scalable Parallel Solution.

-`pcircle` software package contains a suite of file system tools that we are developing at OLCF to take advantage of highly scalable parallel file system such as Lustre.
+`pcircle` contains a suite of file system tools that we are developing at OLCF to take advantage of highly scalable parallel file system such as Lustre and GPFS.
 Early tests show very promising scaling properties.
 However, it is still in active development, please use it at your own risk.
-Any feedbacks and bug report are appreciated.
+For bug report and feedbacks, please post it here at https://github.com/ORNL-TechInt/pcircle/issues.

 ## Features

 A typical use of parallel copy:

-    mpirun -H host1,host2,host3,host4 -np 16 fcp /path/of/source
+    mpirun -H host1,host2,host3,host4 -np 16 fcp \
+        /path/of/source
         /path/of/destination

 Notable features: